etsy/open-api/.github/ISSUE_TEMPLATE/----endpoint-schema-proposal.md

 ---

 **Current Endpoint Schema**
-Add information about current endpoint schema
+What about the current endpoint schema do you find confusing?

 **Proposed Endpoint Schema**
 Add information about your proposed change